aws-amplify/docs/docs/start/getting-started/fragments/android/add-api.md

   </amplify-block>
   </amplify-block-switcher>

 1. Run the application.
-This will synchronize the existing local Todo items to the cloud.
-The above snippet subscribes to all changes synchronized from the backend API.
+This will synchronize the existing local Todo items to the cloud. `DataStore.observe` will log a message when new items are synchronized locally.

 1. Open up a terminal window.
 You can use an external terminal or the integrated terminal in Android Studio.
 In the terminal, run: